makersacademy/bowling-challenge/README.md

 As a user
 So that I can keep track of my score
-I would like to calculates the total.
+I would like to calculate the total.

 As a user
 So that I can calculate the total score